 This area is outside both major and minor stock assessment areas and a DFO stock assessment program is not conducted.
-Area 12 is will be closed for commercial SOK fishing in 2023.
+Area 12 has an expected use of 100 short tons for one closed pond operation for 2024.

-3.6.7 West Coast Vancouver Island
+3.6.7 West Coast Vancouver Island (WCVI)

-The West Coast of Vancouver Island major stock assessment area will be closed in 2023.
+The West Coast of Vancouver Island major stock assessment area will be closed in 2024.